imironyuk/instanse/README.md

 ### Description of the script operation

 1. Automatically gets default `vpc_id`
-2. Idempotent Security Group verification (create if not exist or get Security Group ID)
+2. Idempotent Security Group verification (create if not exist or get `security_group_id`)
-3. Create SSH key Pair in AWS and get Private Key
+3. Create SSH key pair in AWS and get Private Key
-4. Create Instance `t2.micro` with SG and Keypair that we created earlier
+4. Create Instance `t2.micro` with Security Group and Keypair that we created earlier
-5. Expect the availability of Instance via SSH protocol which works on port 22
+5. Expect the availability of Instance via SSH protocol which works on port `22`
 6. Copy the `script.sh` to the instance and run it on it
    1. Install `httpd` and `git` (`httpd` - Apache web server)
    2. Enable and start `httpd` (enable - means that the `httpd` service will start  on the system startup)